What is Total Offensive Efficiency and how is it computed?

 that 7-2 Nick Smith is really the "small forward" for the Illini).
 Powell doesn't have great across

-the board peripherals, but the man makes a huge percentage of his shots (60%) despite
+the board peripherals, but the man makes a huge percentage of his shots (62% at last notice) despite

 COMMENT: I originally had him at big guard, but was told by an Iowa fan that he really has been